santoshzt/nomugs/README.md

-add new line to test
+add new line to test updated